ElinaBoman/rootme/README.md

 ## Manual tests

 ## Project Bugs and Solutions:
-- Saving informaton to user profile
+- Saving information to user profile
-There has been an issue with saving information to user profile.
+There has been an issue with saving information to user profiles.
 The profile is saved and contains the correct information but when the form is prefilled with information it is added as a tulpe.
-If the fields are not cleard the tulpe will become a tule inside a nother tulpe and so on.
-This problem does not occure everytime so it has been really hard to find the key to this error.
-I have printed out the information in the terminal to see waht was saved to the database and it contains the right values.
+If the fields are not cleared the tulpe will become a tulpe inside another tulpe and so on.
+This problem does not occur every time so it has been really hard to find the key to this error.
+I have printed out the information in the terminal to see what was saved to the database and it contains the right values.
 I also created a new database and remigrated all models to the new database.
 For some reason this error will still pop up sometimes.
-The solution to this problem would be to further investigate the code, because it is not anything wrong with tha database as I have tested to use index to get only a part of the value in the inputfields.
+The solution to this problem would be to further investigate the code, because there is not anything wrong with the database as I have tested to use index to get only a part of the value in the input fields.
 This would fetch the correct information according to the index, but the information would still be inside a tulpe.
 Status: Unsolved

 <details>